mcboyd/EC601-Retail-Imager/README.md

 ## Technology Justifications

+#### Why not use ML?
+As a product intended for use in a retail environment, where 30K-100K individual product SKUs are easily possible, training an ML model to detect a product would require tremendous effort.
+Not only would we need multiple *tagged* images of each product, but the matching would be extremely slow.
+Typical "state of the art" ML today can only match a few dozen items with any given model.
+We are looking to match tens of thousands of products.
+ML seems a poor fit given our very controlled environment.

 #### Language: Python and C++
 - All libraries and tools selected support both languages
 - Our team has expertise in both